r0ttenbeef/r0ttenbeef.github.io/_pages/about.md

 ---
 layout: page
 title: About
-image: about.jpg
+image: about.gif
 permalink: /about/
 ---

-#### Whoami
+> ### Whoami

 My name is David.
-I'm a cybersecurity researcher, love to break things, code writing, blog writing, hack for fun.
+A machine with broken parts.
+Love to break things, Code writing, Writing blogposts, Hack for fun 🎩.

-#### About the blog...
+> ### About the blog...

-The blog content is about cybersec of course and maybe some general things, why not.
+The blog content is about Cybersecurity, Automation and Building things.
+Give me a follow on my twitter [@c_midnight1337](https://twitter.com/c_midnight1337)